PhilipNaudus/simple_site-gh-pages/pages/qing/complete-account-of-extraordinary-mulan.md

   "name": "The Complete Account of Extraordinary Mulan", "alternateName": ["Biography of Extraordinary Mulan",
     "Biography of the Extraordinary Woman Mulan",
-    "The Story of the Wonderous Maiden Mulan",
+    "The Story of the Wondrous Maiden Mulan",
-    "The Complete Story of the Wonderous Maiden Mulan", "The Story of the Loyal, Filial, and Heroic Mulan"], "image": "https://mulanbook.com/assets/images/articles/mulan-training-martial-arts-grandfather-biography-of-extraordinary-mulan.png", "author": {
+    "The Complete Story of the Wondrous Maiden Mulan", "The Story of the Loyal, Filial, and Heroic Mulan"], "image": "https://mulanbook.com/assets/images/articles/mulan-training-martial-arts-grandfather-biography-of-extraordinary-mulan.png", "author": {